jkwestin/winter-cycling-reproducibility/README.md

 The synthetic dataset preserves the variables and structure required to run the code but does not represent real individuals or trips.

-## Paper
+## Manuscript

 Jonas Westin and Per Åhag. *Who Cycles in Winter?
-Seasonal Cycling and Mode Share Change in Northern Sweden.*
+Seasonal Cycling and Mode Share Change in Northern Sweden.* Unpublished manuscript.

+The manuscript citation and repository documentation will be updated if the paper is published.

 ## Citation

-When using this repository, please cite both the paper and the archived release of the repository.
+When using these materials, please cite the archived release of this repository.
+The unpublished manuscript may also be cited where appropriate.
+A complete publication reference will be added if the paper is published.

 ## License